jyim1203/power-outages-analysis/README.md

     `population`
 2. Then, I make sure the columns are of the right data types and drop duplicate observations (10 observations dropped).
 3. Next, I combined the `outage_start_date` and `outage_start_time` columns into one Timestamp object in an `outage_start_datetime` column.
 I do the same for `outage_restoration_date` and `outage_restoration_time` with the new colun `outage_restoration_datetime`.
 I then dropped the old columns since all the relevant information is in `outage_start_datetime` and `outage_restoration_datetime`.
 4. After creating valid DateTime columns, I recalculated the outage_duration column using `outage_start_datetime` and `outage_restoration_datetime` to get rid of estimates or inexact duration times, also checking for negative (impossible) durations.
+Based whether an event was suspicious (severe weather or equipment failure as cause), I replaced 0 customers_affected with np.Nan.
-5. Finally, we check to make sure the data is tidy and the categories have consistent variable naming (no duplicates due to spelling, capitalization, punctuation, etc).
+5. Furthermore, we check to make sure the data is tidy and the categories have consistent variable naming (no duplicates due to spelling, capitalization, punctuation, etc).
+6. Finally, I imputed climate_region for where it was missing by the mode of each state in the observation, replacing with 'Unknown' if state isn't known as well.
+Nan values in total_price and total_sales are also replaced with the medians of their corresponding state.
 A sample of our dataset is available below:

 <div style="overflow-x: auto;">